rapite/emulator101/Disassembler/README.md

 - How to write proper tests
 - How to build good makefiles
 - How to write a disassembler
+- How to use gcc, Make, and CMake
 - How to use good C (or even general) styling formats

 ## Build Instructions